 In 2020, the District will continue to manage the first two phases of the Discovery Point landscape restoration, which includes management of invasive species, the habitat restoration, and ongoing management of the stormwater management features.
-The District will plan for the third phase of the restoration (as described in the Discovery Point Ecological Master Plan) and have volunteer events at the site to engage the community in the restoration.
+The District will plan for the third phase of the restoration and have volunteer events at the site to engage the community in the restoration.
 The District will continue to conduct education and outreach programming at the site.